Skip to main content

 Why Can't Drug Companies Be Sued for Vaccine Injuries?

-When most drugs cause harm, the pharmaceutical companies that make them can be sued in product liability lawsuits.
+When most drugs cause harm, pharmaceutical companies face product liability lawsuits.
 But that isn't the case with vaccines.
-In 1986, Congress passed a law that protects vaccine manufacturers from being sued in civil personal injury and wrongful death lawsuits resulting from vaccine injuries.
+In 1986, Congress passed a law protecting vaccine manufacturers from civil personal injury and wrongful death lawsuits resulting from vaccine injuries.
+That law is the National Childhood Vaccine Injury Act of 1986 (the Vaccine Act).

-Both drugmakers and federal government officials admit that although vaccines are created with the purpose of keeping the public safe, they can cause rare but serious, and sometimes fatal, side effects.
+Drugmakers and federal government officials admit that although vaccines help keep the public safe, they can cause rare, serious, and sometimes fatal side effects.

-In the 1970s and 80s, drugmakers paid out millions to plaintiffs in hundreds of vaccine-related injury lawsuits.
-The litigation was complex and expensive because of how difficult it is to show epidemiological cause and effect in these cases.
+In the 1970s and '80s, drugmakers paid millions to plaintiffs in hundreds of vaccine-related injury lawsuits.
+The litigation was complex and expensive because it was challenging to show epidemiological cause and effect in these cases.

 Eventually, some drugmakers decided to stop making vaccines altogether.
-This drew alarm from public health officials, who worried about sustaining existing vaccines and also the development of new vaccines.
+This drew alarm from public health officials.
+They worried about sustaining existing vaccines and developing new vaccines.

 The National Childhood Vaccine Injury Act